Ocean Beach – Platinotype

 1. Health, safety, and growth of participating individuals.

-2. Critical framing of the positionality of teachers and learners in relationship to the knowledge imparted and concerns discussed.
+2. Critical framing of the positionality of each individuals in relationship to the knowledge imparted and concerns discussed.

-3. Conscious practice of deep listening and voluntary act of empathizing with opinions and ideas.
+3. Conscious practice of deep listening and empathizing with opinions and ideas.

 4. Open dialogues where ideas and opinions can be freely expressed, retracted, and reframed.